I love me some New Mexican green chile enchiladas, rolled or stacked, and filled with whatever meat I happen to have around.

-New Mexican green chile enchiladas are an institution there, and I honor that sauce pretty closely.
-Normally they have shredded chicken or pork in them, and that’s fine.
+In this particular recipe, I use doves.
+Dove season, from SoCal to Texas, is religion, so cooking Southwestern food just fits.
+Normally green chile enchiladas have shredded chicken or pork in them, and that’s fine.
 But if you’re done eating dove poppers, and want to try something different, try this one.

-When I made this recipe, I wasn’t sure about how it would turn out, or how much it makes.
+When I first made this recipe, I wasn’t sure about how it would turn out, or how much it makes.
 I was happily surprised.
 Basically a limit of doves — 15 in most states — done in this recipe will feed four people easily.
 Cool, eh?
+That translates to about 1 pound of meat.

-You need just the breast meat off your doves, for this, but if you want to go a step further, make dove stock for the green chile sauce.
+If you are using doves, you need just the breast meat for your enchiladas, but if you want to go a step further, make dove stock for the green chile sauce.
 It’s easy: Roast the breasted dove carcasses in a 400°F oven until they are good and browned, about 45 minutes.
 Bash them up, cover in 5 cups of water, put a lid on the pot and simmer gently as long as you can stand it, up to overnight.
 Strain and you’re golden.

-Once you get the process down, you can make big batches of dove enchiladas if you want.
-The green chile sauce keeps for a few days in the fridge, so can be made ahead.
+Once you get the process down, you can make big batches of green chile enchiladas if you want.
+The chile sauce keeps for a few days in the fridge, so can be made ahead.
 And once made, the enchiladas reheat well for leftovers.

 - 3 tablespoons lard or cooking oil